Julian Charter School: Curriculum

 High school curriculum includes math, science, social studies and English.
 Online support is available in the form of asynchronous tutoring classes, discussion boards, and an online learning management system.
 High school students may choose either college prep (more rigorous classes preparing them for entrance into the UC and CSU system) or non-college prep course of study.
 For those students who have fallen behind their peers, Julian Charter School offers an onsite intensive program (INSITE) to help students succeed.
 In order to graduate, students must have 220 Carnegie Units, and must pass the CAHSEE (California High School Exit Exam).
-This school is publicly funded and fully credentialed to confer high school diplomas by the State of California and the Julian School District.
+This school is publicly funded and fully credentialed to confer high school diplomas by the State of California and the San Diego County Office of Education.

 Extracurricular activities

-JCS has intramural sports programs for academy and home study students.
+Some JCS schools have intramural sports programs for academy and home study students.
 Teams compete in flag football, soccer, and basketball.

 Ranking

 In 2019, Julian Charter School in Julian, California was ranked 669th in a ranking of California's 3,523 public schools.